 Adaptation Displacement: The TV show is much better known than the original novels, and two changes they made — Lewis being younger rather than older than Morse, and Morse's car being a Jaguar rather than a Lancia — were eventually retconned by Dexter into his books.

-Crowning Moment of Funny: When Morse and Lewis are investigating a rave, Leis grabs a random cap and starts bobbing along to the music, until Morse gives him a Death Glare and he stops.
+Funny Moments: When Morse and Lewis are investigating a rave, Leis grabs a random cap and starts bobbing along to the music, until Morse gives him a Death Glare and he stops.

 Genius Bonus: Not only is the theme music rhythmically based on the morse code for "Morse", but composer Barrington Pheloung liked to hide the killer's name in the incidental music as well.
 After this became well-known, he started mixing in red herrings.